ballerina-platform/module-ballerinax-health.clients/fhir/Module.md

 The connector serves as an interface for interacting with FHIR servers, allowing easy integration of FHIR data.

+## Prerequisites

+1. Install Ballerina 2201.7.0 or later

 ## Usage

 Import the package to a Ballerina program.